John J. Lanzendorf-National Geographic PaleoArt Prize

 © Michael Skrepnick

-The Lanzendorf-National Geographic PaleoArt Prize was created by John J. Lanzendorf to recognize outstanding achievement in paleontological scientific illustration and naturalistic art.
+The John J. Lanzendorf-National Geographic PaleoArt Prize was created by the late John Lanzendorf to recognize outstanding achievement in paleontological scientific illustration and naturalistic art.
 These are the only art awards presented by the scientific community that specifically recognize accomplishments in paleontological visualization.
 PaleoArt is broadly defined as the scientific or naturalistic rendering of paleontological subject matter.
-PaleoArt is one of the most important vehicles for communicating discoveries and data among Paleontologists, and is critical to promulgating Paleontology across disciplines and to lay audiences.
+PaleoArt is one of the most important vehicles for communicating discoveries and data among Paleontologists and is critical to promulgating Paleontology across disciplines and to lay audiences.

 CATEGORIES

-• National Geographic Digital Modeling and Animation Prize: works, including animations, created in 3D digital programs.
-Submissions must have been published in, or prepared for publication in a research paper.
+• Digital Modeling and Animation: Works, including animations, created in 3D digital programs.
+Submissions must have been published in, or prepared for publication in, a research paper.
 The name of the research paper should be included as part of the submission.

 ELIGIBILTY REQUIREMENTS